 Whether the payee (vendor or contractor) receives a 1099-K or not, they are still required to report that income to the IRS and pay taxes accordingly.

 Keep in mind that your state may also have requirements and separate deadlines for reporting 1099-Ks and filing them.
+You should talk with your tax advisors to understand your state filing requirements.

 As online and digital payments become more pervasive, many companies may need to issue a Form 1099-K, which is typically reserved for electronic payments and payments by credit card to contractors.
-Traditionally, third-party settlement organizations like Paypal have used this form to report payment transactions.
+Traditionally, third-party settlement organizations have used this form to report payment transactions.

 The reporting threshold for 1099-Ks is much higher than for 1099-MISC.
 Third-party settlement organizations are required to issue a 1099-K after 200 transactions and paying out over $20,000.

-It’s important to begin planning for 1099 filing and delivery early because it can easily turn into a huge headache if the deadline rolls around while you’re still missing important contractor or payments information.
+It’s important to begin planning for 1099 filing and delivery early because it can easily turn into a huge headache if the deadline rolls around while you’re still missing important recipient or payments information.
 We suggest starting to prepare as early as possible and be aware of your options:

 Handle filing and delivery on your own: With this option, you compile, print, deliver, and file all the 1099s on your own.
 You’d probably want to consider this option if you expect to organize and issue very few 1099s.

-Hire a CPA or professional tax advisor: They will help determine whether you have a reporting obligation for payments made to contractors and may prepare the forms for you.
+Hire a CPA or professional tax advisor: They can help determine whether you have a reporting obligation for payments made to contractors and may prepare the forms for you.
 They typically will handle filing with the IRS as well.

 *When in doubt at any stage of the 1099 process, it’s good to consult a tax advisor to better understand your requirements.